jychoi118/ilvr_adm/README.md

 # ILVR + ADM

-This is the implementation of [ILVR: Conditioning Method for Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2108.02938).
+This is the implementation of [ILVR: Conditioning Method for Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2108.02938) (ICCV 2021 Oral).

 This repository is heavily based on [improved diffusion](https://github.com/openai/improved-diffusion) and [guided diffusion](https://github.com/openai/guided-diffusion).